 It is CCAR's practice to allocate a portion of its general administrative expenses to donations of cash and securities as received.
 Donations of $1,000 to $1 million will be subject to an administrative allocation of 5% of market value on the date the gift is received by CCAR.
 Gifts over $1 million will be open to discussion between the donor and CCAR.

 Donors may be eligible to take whatever tax benefits are available to them according to the laws of the U.S. or Canada, depending on their tax domicile.
-If you are American, or provide U.S. source income, your donation is treated as a donation to a U.S. charitable organization, a 501(c)(3), recognized by the IRS.
+If you are American, or receive U.S. source income, your donation is treated as a donation to a U.S. charitable organization, a 501(c)(3), recognized by the IRS.
 If you are Canadian, CCAR is registered as a qualified donee under the Income Tax Act (Canada).
 As such, sections 110.1 and 118.1 of the Act provide that within specified limits and if supported by official receipts, individual taxpayers may claim credit against taxes payable, and corporations may claim a deduction in computing taxable income, for the eligible amount of a gift made to CCAR.
-CCAR encourages prospective donors to refer to their own tax advisers to determine individual eligibility for, and the nature and extent of, any tax deduction.